 ‘Evil is cumming…’

 Deathgasm is a 2015 New Zealand comedy horror feature film written and directed by Jason Lei Howden.
-It stars Milo Cawthorne, James Blake, and Kimberley Crossman.
+The movie stars Milo Cawthorne, James Blake, and Kimberley Crossman.

 New kid in town Brodie and bad-boy Zakk quickly bond over their mutual admiration of heavy metal rock music.
 But when these two metal-heads unwittingly summon up a demon known as The Blind One, their dreams of stardom may just have to be put on hold…